Z2Doggo/H1Z1-C-Server/README.md

 DirectX June 2010 Redist [Download from Guru3D](https://www.guru3d.com/files-get/directx-end-user-runtimes-(june-2010),8.html)

 ## How to Download
-WARNING: This will only work if you have 'Z1: Battle Royale' formerly known as 'H1Z1: King of the Kill' from steam!
+WARNING: This will only work if you have `Z1: Battle Royale` formerly known as `H1Z1: King of the Kill` from steam!

 Use the latest version of [DepotDownloader](https://github.com/SteamRE/DepotDownloader)

 Example (Downloading H1Z1: King of the Kill)
-AppID : 433850  DepotID : 433851   ManifestID : 6098349229565958949
+AppID: 433850  DepotID: 433851   ManifestID: 6098349229565958949

 cmd : `dotnet .\DepotDownloader.dll -app 433850 -depot 433851 -manifest 6098349229565958949 -username YOURUSERNAME -password YOURPASSWORD`

 ## Setup ClientConfig.ini
-In the H1Z1 Folder you will have a file called "ClientConfig.ini".
+In the H1Z1 Folder you will have a file called `ClientConfig.ini`.

 Remove the line ~~Server=Lvshaa-liv-l02.h1z1.net:20042;Lvshaa-liv-l02.h1z1.net:20043;Lvshaa-liv-l02.h1z1.net:20044;Lvshaa-liv-l02.h1z1.net:20045~~